-Year 5 ages 9-10 ages 7-8 Year 6 ages 10-11 ages 8-9
+Year 3 ages 7-8 Year 5 ages 9-10 Year 4 ages 8-9 Year 6 ages 10-11

 Admissions Policy

 When your child is aged two, please put their name on the waiting list and fill in a nursery application form from the school office.
 If there is a nursery place for your child, we will send you a letter of confirmation and we will arrange a school tour with the Head Teacher who will go through the admissions procedure.